 pip3 install auto-pi-lot

-Installation from git¶
+Method 2: Installation from source¶

 If you want to start writing your own experiments and tinkering with Autopilot, we strongly recommend forking the repository and developing directly in the library so your gorgeous insights can be integrated later.

-git clone https://github.com/wehr-lab/autopilot.git pip3 install -e ./autopilot/
+git clone https://github.com/wehr-lab/autopilot.git cd autopilot pip3 install -e .

 Depending on your permissions, eg. if you are not installing to a virtual environment, you may get a permissions error and need to install with the